piyushpr222/testing/README.md

     - Seller: In this section Amazon sellers can enlist their products in the Greenovation Zone after providing details about the manufacturing of their products.<br>
     - Educational Section: This section aims to inform and educate customers about our ZERO WASTE INITIATIVE. <br>
     - Sustainability Reports: Consists of Amazon's annual sustainability reports and the initiatives that it takes to reduce its carbon footprint. <br><br>
 - When a greenovation product is added to the cart it is accomapnied by an "Eco-Friendly" sign.
-Two added buttons, "Feedback" and "Return the box", are also available.
+- After the product is received, two new buttons, "Feedback" and "Return the box", are also available on the website.
     - Feedback: This allows the customers to give their reviews or report products that are incorrectly labeled.
     - Return the box: After enough number of customers click this buttton, and a pre-decided threshold of that area is reached, the customer is notified with the date and time of pick-up.<br>
     <p align="center"><img src="/screenshots/feedback_and_returnbox.png" width="700"></p>